• Skip to main content

 In this step-by-step guide, I’ll show you exactly how to warp your rigid heddle loom using the direct warping method, with clear instructions and photos from my beginner rigid heddle weaving course (spoiler alert – there is a discount link at the end of this article 😉)

 Whether you’re preparing for your very first rigid heddle project or just need a refresher, this simple method will have you ready to weave in no time.
+Don’t forget to grab your free warping checklist at the ends.
 Let’s get started!

 Step 1: Calculate Your Warp